nipunpruthi/nipunpruthi.github.io/about.md

 ### Bio:

-I am currently a Junior Year Student majoring in Electronics and Communication at Indian Institute of Technology, Roorkee, India.
+I am currently a Senior Year Undergraduate majoring in Electronics and Communication at Indian Institute of Technology, Roorkee, India.

 I tell computers how to process signals.